ZCA/zenoss_zca_utils/docs/zenpack_egg_to_github.rst

 There has been some discussions around allowing the ZCA to accept the standalone egg file and will handle getting the ZenPack into GitHub.
-This document will outline the steps to take the egg and git into GitHub under the ZCA organization.
+This document will outline the steps to take the egg and get into GitHub under the ZCA organization.

 Its worth noting that you *do* need to do the conversion on a machine running zenoss.
 I'd suggest you get the git client installed on your zenoss machine.
-I personally think its easiest to also setup an SSH key pair under the zenoss user on my zenoss development instance and link that key to my account
+I personally think its easiest to also setup an SSH key pair under the zenoss user on my zenoss development instance and link that key to my account.

 Assumptions